-If you are a man, over the age of 50, you will probably have heard of the PSA test.
+If you are a man over the age of 50, you will probably have heard of the PSA test.

-What is PSA screening?
+What is a PSA Test?

 It is released by the prostate gland, promoting the movement of sperm.
 However, a small amount escapes into the bloodstream and can be used to monitor prostate activity.

-The measurement of serum PSA is commonly used for early detection of prostate cancer and monitoring of treatment response.
+The measurement of serum PSA is commonly used for the early detection of prostate cancer and monitoring of treatment response.

 However, serum PSA lacks clinical specificity as it can be elevated by noncancerous conditions.

-The methods implemented most often include;
+The methods implemented most often include:

 - Age-Specific PSA normal ranges use different age-specific cut-offs to interpret the results of PSA tests.
 However, negative biopsies can still occur even after adjusting for age, especially in men over 70 years of age (Catalona et al., 2000).